xazab/xazab-wallet/wallet/README.md

 	Testnet: /data/data/hashengineering.darkcoin.wallet_test/files/wallet-protobuf-testnet (MODE_WORLD_READABLE | MODE_WORLD_WRITEABLE)

 The wallet file format is not compatible to wallet.dat (Satoshi client).
-Rather, it uses a custom protobuf format which should be compatible between clients using dashj.
+Rather, it uses a custom protobuf format which should be compatible between clients using xazabj.

 Certain actions cause automatic rolling backups of your wallet to app-private storage: